Skip to main content

 Learning objectives

-• an understanding of the importance of assumptions and an awareness of where they are used and the possible consequences of their violation
+• understand the importance of assumptions and of where they are used and the possible consequences of their violation

-• an appreciation of the power of generalisation and abstraction in the development of mathematical theories
+• appreciate the power of generalisation and abstraction in the development of mathematical theories

-• a deeper knowledge of some particular areas of mathematics, in particular, linear algebra and group theory.
+• show a deeper knowledge of particular areas of mathematics, in particular, linear algebra, group theory and graph theory.